 A physiotherapy assessment is crucial in determining the course of treatment and advice for women experiencing PGP.
 You should consult an experienced Physiotherapist who has expert clinical skills in treating pelvic girdle pain.
 The physiotherapy examination will establish what pelvic joint, ligament and muscle tissue are not functioning properly.
 Specific movement testing and specialised clinical tests should l be conducted to discount any problems that may need further medical investigation.
 Physiotherapy treatment for pregnancy pelvic girdle pain may include one or a combination of the following:

 Your physio will provide you with postural correction, from back support whilst sitting to how to improve your movement during everyday activity for example how to carry or lift safely.
+Here's a great video from Michelle Kenway a Physiotherapist, internationally renowned author and exercise instructor for women, whose educational videos have been viewed over 45 million times on YouTube.

 Tight muscles require stretching to improve flexibility, and you need to understand which stretches to perform, when and how they should be performed to avoid injury or make a particular condition worse.